-Notes started as a short-form newsletter on another platform.
-This post is a selection of some of favourite ideas from that archive.
+Notes was a short-form newsletter on another platform.
+This post is a selection of some my favourite ideas from that series.

 Leading with optimism bounded by realism